 Regular readers will know that I blog about photography every Sunday so I was really pleased to be able to enter this competition today.
 I’ve had great fun choosing the photos.

-See my favourite flashgun diffusers on my Resources page.
+See my favourite flashgun diffusers on my Shop page.